Jim Strickland (politician): Tenure

 Mayor Strickland entered office with several preceding problems: the threat of forced de-annexation for the Tennessee General Assembly, millions in unknown financial obligations, and the looming risk of losing the city's fourth-largest public company, ServiceMaster.

 Strickland overcame early challenges by effectively dodging the threat of de-annexation which would have potentially lost 111,000 residents and somewhere between $27 million and $80 million in tax revenue for the city of Memphis.
 He passed the first city budget in a unanimous and "unheard-of seven-minute" vote.
 The second budget passed by Strickland included a $5.9 million increase for the Memphis Police Department for recruitment and an additional $6 million for officer overtime.
 Strickland also budgeted for the expansion of public libraries which included the reopening of 10 branches.
 Another $2 million was dedicated to street paving, bringing the overall total to $18.5 million, almost double that spent on streets in the 2014-15 fiscal year.
 Mayor Strickland was also able to retain ServiceMaster by relocating the company to Downtown Memphis, which marked a major victory for the city, saving 1,200 jobs and $100 million in payroll.
 Mary Kay Wegner who was in charge of the company's search for a new headquarters called Strickland "one of the chief influencers" on their decision to stay in Memphis.

 Strickland placed a focus on contracts going to minority and female contractors.
 The percentage as of April 2017 is 21.1%.
 The change is a 68% increase from January 2016 when Strickland entered office.
 These efforts made up part of a larger plan to reduce contract disparity and approach city government in terms of data.
 The city of Memphis began to collect data and set monthly goals in order to target other specific issues, such as successfully reducing 911 response times, which were reduced from over a minute wait time in 2015 to 14 seconds in 2016.

 Due to the expansion of companies such as ServiceMaster and non-profits such as St. Jude Children's Hospital, there is an estimated $7 billion in current and future developments for the city of Memphis.

-In response to the death of Tyre Nichols, Strickland said in statement that he was "sad and angry" for the family of Nichols and for the Memphis Police Department.
+In response to the death of Tyre Nichols, Strickland said in a statement that he was "sad and angry" for the family of Nichols and the Memphis Police Department.
 He also indicated that the SCORPION unit, which the five officers who were charged with murder in Nichols' death had been members of, had been inactive since an internal investigation was started following Nichols' death.
 Strickland had previously praised the SCORPION unit for its multiple arrests and asset seizures in an address to the city in January 2022.